Skip to main content

 From Tel Aviv to Belgrade, Via a Living Room

-Aya and Dan Bochman grew up on the same street near Tel Aviv, both children of Soviet immigrants who arrived in Israel in the 1980s.
+Aya Bochman and Dan Bochman grew up on the same street near Tel Aviv, both children of Soviet immigrants who arrived in Israel in the 1980s.
 After high school, both served as military medics.
 Dan studied chemistry and engineering.
 Aya was about to pursue a degree too — until Dan’s father, Alexander Bochman, a pioneering researcher in causal AI, told her to skip university and teach herself to code instead.

 They married young — Aya at 22, Dan at 24.
 When the pandemic hit, they moved to Belgrade, where the cost of living was low and the timezone bridged U.S. and Asian markets.
 Both took tech jobs.
 They coded side by side in their living room.
 They still do.